GilGS/TodoList-DB2/README.md

   ![DB2 Service](Images/ContainerImages.png)

 11. Configure the Container as follows.
-Make sure to switch from `Single` to `Scalable Group` and to set HTTP port to 8090 (the your app listens to).
+Make sure to switch from `Single` to `Scalable Group` and to set HTTP port to 8090 (the your app listens to)

   ![DB2 Service](Images/ContainerSettings.png)

-12. Create the Container.
+12. Create the Container

 13. The URL of the app appears in the "Routes" field of the Container Overview
 ![Container Routes](Images/ContainerOverview.png)

 14. Now you can test and access your app by the URL from step 15.
 In particular, when accessing the app's URL, a list of currently existing todo items will be returned.
 Note that you must not to append the port to the URL, the default ports will be used.
-(The port 8090 that you specified in step 12 is used by Bluemix to access your app and is mapped to the default HTTP/HTTPS ports.)
+(The port 8090 that you specified in step 13 is used by Bluemix to access your app and is mapped to the default HTTP/HTTPS ports)